u-shahzad/ksimul8/README.md

 `bash run.sh`

-Reason: the application creates a test.log file at every execution, and the bash file (run.sh) removes the log file to obtain fresh result everytime.
+**Reason:** the application creates a test.log file at every execution, and the bash file (run.sh) removes the log file to obtain fresh result everytime.
-It may cause a **file not found error** if we execute this command first time, or if we delete the test.log file manually.
+It may cause a *file not found error* if we execute *bash run.sh* command first time, or if we delete the test.log file manually.